 Online Courses: Powered by EDUCATA

-This introductory course provides an understanding of the scope and application of Mechanical Diagnosis and Therapy to musculoskeletal disorders of the spine and extremities.
+MDT Strategies and Current Evidence is an introductory course provides an understanding of the scope and application of Mechanical Diagnosis and Therapy to musculoskeletal disorders of the spine and extremities.
 It reviews the principles, clinical reasoning process and the current supportive evidence.
 Case studies help participants observe the clinical application of the system.

 Here is a sample of some of Educata's other popular courses.
 To view the complete course catalog, click here: